luguan1998/vibe-ide/README.md

 ### 2. Claude GUI — Claude Code Desktop GUI

-- Pick **Claude** when creating a new session (or switch an existing session to GUI mode via right-click) to open the built-in Claude Code desktop GUI.
+- Pick **Claude** when creating a new session to open the built-in Claude Code desktop GUI.
 - It is a desktop GUI over the Claude Code CLI: type your request in the chat box and watch streaming replies, thinking blocks, tool-use visualization, and permission prompts live.
 - Supports session history, model switching, Plan→Execute, revert/fork, worktree navigation, and more — ideal for delegating coding tasks to Claude.

 ### 3. dsh — DeepSeek Harness Agent

-- Pick **dsh** when creating a new session (or switch an existing session to dsh via right-click) to enter DeepSeek Harness agent mode.
+- Pick **dsh** when creating a new session to enter DeepSeek Harness agent mode.
 - Renders the real dsh chat UI in-process, with thinking chains, tool calls, streaming output, and trajectory.
 - Sessions stay managed in Vibe’s left panel; dsh plugin management and the shared `~/.dsh` are supported, so it also works with the original dsh CLI.